veggiespam/veggieshell/docs/README.md

 ## Versioning and Braches

-The older versions of Veggieshell are found on the private Subversion repository.
-The git version can be found on github, but it is in beta form.
-Once v3.0 is finalized, it will be branched into stable and experimental braches - be sure to check out the stable ones for production systems.
+The older versions of Veggieshell are found on the private Subversion repository and Github hosts the latest software..
+At some point, v3.0 will be branched into stable and experimental trees - be sure to check out the stable ones for production systems.